Skip to content

 COME IN PREPARED

 BuildStore also recommends this as a sensible way of keeping any savings you do have as a good contingency fund for later in the project.
-It is important to know at an early point the cost implication of funding in Advance, as the insurance policy to enable funding to be released in advance of each stage can be costly.
+It is important to know the cost implications of funding in advance at an early point, as the insurance policy to enable funding to be released in advance of each stage can be costly.

 Several banks and building societies tend to be flexible with stage-release funding.
 The important factor to remember is agreeing on the stages with a lending institution before the construction takes place, and before the issue of the formal offer of funding.